Kardarigan/kardarigan/README.md

 But despite all that, I *love* code.
 Writing it.
 Breaking it.
 Rewriting it.
 Again and again.
 Even for no one but myself.

-Let’s build something legendary.
+🗽 Let’s build something legendary...
-🗽 May the Force be with us...